dfoddav2/austrian-flood-monitor/README.md

 The `server` directory contains the Bun + Elysia.js backend application and database setup logic using Prisma.
 In general API endpoints can be created from the `src` folder and changes to the database can be done inside the `prisma.schema` file.

+You can find actual database queries made via Prisma Client in the `sql.ts` if you want to create any new query, write it here.
+And use it inside the `index.ts` or any other route of the Elysia application.

 > [!IMPORTANT]
 > Database changes must be migrated by starting the database and then running `bun prisma migrate dev` inside the `server` directory